ChenChuang/CSNetSim/README.md

 ### Clock
 Clock provides global time and its simulating step is variable, which enables a refined and efficient simulation.
 ### Monitor
-Monitor is applied to record the every aspects of the simulation and write them into '.mat' files for analysis in MatLab.
+Monitor is applied to record the every aspects of the simulation and write them into '.mat' files for analysis in Matlab.
 ### Model
 A common used energy model is implemented as a standard model.
-### MatLab Interfaces
+### Matlab Interfaces
-The simulator can be called from MatLab and outputs results automatically after simulation ends.
+The simulator can be called from Matlab and outputs results automatically after simulation ends.